 The partners include:

-• Atlanta Painting Company, established in 2006, has become one of the largest residential painting companies in north Georgia.
+• Atlanta Painting Company, established in 2006, has become one of north Georgia’s most prominent residential painting companies.

 • Southeastern Commercial Painting, based in Roswell, Georgia, specializes in senior living, multifamily and hospitality markets.